Teaching literacy and history through Greek myths

 - choose just one of the five topics for your trailer and give your reasons for choosing it

 The children do not have to plan the detailed content for the programmes or design or script them; they simply select the five topics according to how significant they think they are for the overall enquiry question.
-They will base their choices and reasons on the various activities and discussions you use as you teach each week’s topic.
+They will base their choices and reasons on the various activities and discussions from each week’s topic.

-If you use this approach, the children will find it helpful if you identify and introduce each week’s topic clearly so they understand that they are being challenged to make a judgement in selecting five out of seven possible topics.
-You will need to schedule an additional lesson at the end of the six weeks to allow groups of children to discuss and finalise their series and trailers and present them to the class.
+Be sure to identify and introduce each week’s topic prominently so the class understands they are being challenged to make a judgement in selecting five out of seven possible topics.
+An additional lesson at the end of the six weeks is an ideal way to allow the children to discuss and finalise their series and trailers and present them to the class.

 Teaching the Greek gods

-We do suggest a particular approach to teaching the gods.
-One of the main advantages of studying Greek gods and goddesses through stories is that discussing the stories brings out the rich character of the divine world of the Greeks and the complex relationships between humans and gods.
+One of the main advantages of studying Greek gods and goddesses through stories is that discussion brings out the rich character of the divine world of the Greeks and the complex relationships between humans and gods.
 The simple tables of deities and their matching responsibilities found in many books oversimplify the situation.
 For this reason, we recommend building up the children’s familiarity with the gods and other divine beings gradually over time using the stories as the basis for understanding what they were like.
-We explain how to set up this approach in the materials for Week 1 and how to conclude the investigation in the materials for Week 6.
+We offer suggestions for this approach in the materials for Week 1 and how to conclude the investigation in the materials for Week 6.

 The ancient Romans devised a way of spelling Greek names that is still used commonly in English.
 For example, the god Dionusos in Greek became the Roman/Latin Dionysus; the playwright Aiskhulos, became Aeschylus.
 As we are using the myths to teach the history of the ancient Greeks, we have used a form of spelling that is closer to the Greek, but does not make the names too difficult to look up in reference books and online.
 For example, in these materials, Dionysus is spelled Dionysos and Aeschylus is spelled Aischylos.
 This will also make it easier for children to write the names in Greek letters if that is an activity you choose to do.